 Handling payments, splitting checks, and using coupons shouldn't be a hassle.
 It's all part of the day-to-day operations, and you should choose a POS that will help you handle it all.
 You should look for versatility and productivity in these systems.
 POS systems should process:

 Gift cards or vouchers

 Perhaps the most prominent feature that restaurant owners look for is the ability to split checks quickly and easily.
 Ideally, your staff or your customers shouldn’t have any problem or frustration with splitting a check.
 The purpose of a POS system is to make payment processing simple for everyone.

 5. Handle online orders, reservations, and deliveries with ease

 Ordering through DoorDash, GrubHub, and Uber Eats continues to gain in popularity.
-If you are going to capitalize on this trend, choose a POS that allows tracking online orders directly in the app and create your own restaurant website or look for solutions that integrate with apps for third-party delivery services.
+If you are going to capitalize on this trend, choose a delivery POS that allows tracking online orders directly in the app and create your own restaurant website or look for solutions that integrate with apps for third-party delivery services.
 When orders come in from different channels it increases your employees workload and makes them multitask.
 To minimize human error, you should strive to provide your staff with efficient software that eases their daily grind.